FACG2/Inventory-Management-System/README.md

  Build Website that have a benefit to manage inventory in easy way by software rather than manage it by traditional way using paper.
 And make the process of tracking goods easy.
 <br>
 **It's a website will have advatages:-**
->    - more efficient (less time and effort spend in tracking and manage inventory and goods).
+>    - more efficient (reduce time and effort spend in tracking and manage inventory and goods).
  >   - security and accuracy for goods.

 ### 2 - How did ideate into product :-